19 Sights in Syracuse, Italy (with Map and Images)

 Show sight on map

-The church of San Giovanni Battista, popularly known as San Giovannello, is located in Piazza del Precursore, in the Giudecca di Ortigia district of Syracuse.
-It was built on another early Christian basilica of the fourth century, the latter built on the orders of Bishop Germanus.
+The church of San Giovanni Battista, popularly known as St. John, is located in Piazza del Precursore, in the Giudecca district of Ortigia in Syracuse.
+It was built on another IV century early Christian basilica, built the latter on the order of Bishop Germano.

 Wikipedia: Chiesa di San Giovannello (Siracusa) (IT)